Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     bg_color: white
   - type: gallery
     images:
-      - img_alt: Home Theater and Audio Visual Automation for Smart Homes
+      - img_alt: Please type in a description of the image
         img: /img/gallery-image-2.jpg
-      - img_alt: Commercial Buildings and Office Space Automation
+      - img_alt: Please type in a description of the image
         img: /img/office-automation.jpg
-      - img_alt: Residential Automation
+      - img_alt: Please type in a description of the image
         img: /img/boardroom-automation.jpg
-  - type: divider2x
+  - type: divider
     bg_color: white
   - img: /img/roberto-nickson-rejxpbskj3q-unsplash.jpg
     aos: fade